CamiKaze/MessageQueue/README.md

 ```

 ### SendToRabbitMQ
-Enter folder and double-click on SendToRabbitMQ.sln.
+Enter the SendToRabbitMQ folder and double-click on the SendToRabbitMQ.sln file.
 In Visual Studio (2017/2019), run the application.
 You will be asked to enter your name.
-Enter name and press enter.
+Enter your name and press enter.
-A message will be sent to RabbitMQ and stored in a queue.

 ```bash
 "Hello my name is, {Name}" is sent to RabbitMQ
 ```
+A message will be sent to RabbitMQ and stored in a queue.

 You can view the queue in your browser by navigating to the URL:

 ```bash